Gas Heater Guide – LPG Gas Heater

 The two general types of home gas heaters are flued gas heaters (vented) and unflued gas heaters (unvented).

-Unflued gas heaters have no flue and discharge the combustion gases and water vapour straight into the room.
+Portable unflued gas heaters have no flue and discharge the combustion gases and water vapour straight into the room.

 Most unflued gas heaters can be moved between rooms, as they have a gas hose that plugs into a floor or wall bayonet socket.